Authored by the expert who managed and guided the team behind the Austria Property Pack

 What property types can foreigners legally buy in Vienna right now?

-Foreigners can legally buy the same mainstream residential property types as Austrians in Vienna, including apartments, condos, houses, townhouses, and villas.
+Foreigners can legally buy normal residential property in Vienna, including condominium apartments, Altbau flats, new-build homes, maisonettes, row houses, townhouses, detached houses, and villas.

 Finally, please note that our pack about the property market in Vienna is specifically tailored to foreigners.